MarTechMagicians/referhub/README.md

 ## Usage

-Refer to the API documentation for details on interacting with ReferHub via CLI, REST, or Batch APIs.
+Refer to the [API documentation](doc/API%20Specifications.md) for details on interacting with ReferHub via REST API.

 ## Contributing

 We welcome contributions!
-Please see the `CONTRIBUTING.md` file for guidelines on how to contribute.

 ## Support